SteveTheGamemaker/GMGym/docs.md

 - **Role:**  Serve as reward points scattered along the racetrack.
 The agent's objective is to collect as many checkpoints as possible while maintaining a safe driving trajectory.

 - **Implementation:**
     - Checkmarks are strategically placed along the racetrack, their position and orientation determined by the `oControl` object during the environment setup.
+Path1 is a manually made path along the track that facilitates the creation of these checkmarks.
-    - They are only visible in the numeric observation mode to avoid cluttering the agent's vision in the visual observation mode.
+    - They are only visible in the numeric observation mode to avoid cluttering the agent's vision in the visual observation mode, as well as the fact that in a numeric observation mode, the agent can also not 'see' the checkmarks.

 - **Key Variables:**
     - `activated`:  A boolean flag indicating whether a checkpoint can be collected.
 Becomes true when the car is near and moving forward.